Is the American Staffordshire Terrier a pit bull?

 While some would say that pit bulls can refer to a fluid category of dogs, as discussed above, others would argue that the only true pit bull is the American Pit Bull Terrier—the only breed with the term “pit bull” in its name.
 (The other dogs commonly referred to as pit bulls, on the other hand, would more accurately be labeled as terriers.)

-For staunch defenders of the American Pit Bull Terrier, this poses a big problem.
+This poses a big problem for staunch defenders of the American Pit Bull Terrier.

 What is the big deal, you may ask, about using the term pit bull to refer to dogs that aren’t American Pit Bull Terriers?